Stroke Care & Stroke Treatment Services

 the past decade.
-USC Arcadia Hospital’s commitment to providing care by implementing a higher standard of stroke care, according to evidence-based guidelines, is reflected in several awards granted by the American Heart the American Heart Association and American Stroke Association.

-USC Arcadia Hospital has achieved 85 percent or higher adherence to all With The Guidelines Stroke Performance Achievement indicators for nine consecutive years.
+USC Arcadia Hospital’s commitment to providing quality care by implementing a higher standard of stroke care, according to evidence-based guidelines, is reflected in several awards granted by the American Heart Association and American Stroke Association.
+USC Arcadia Hospital has achieved 85 percent or higher adherence to all Get With The Guidelines Stroke Performance Achievement indicators for nine consecutive years.
 The hospital has achieved 75 percent or higher compliance with 8 of 8 Get With The Guidelines Stroke Quality Measures, which are designed to improve the quality of patient care and outcomes.
-The Target Stroke Elite Plus award reflects the institution's achievement of of treating 85 percent of stroke patients with a clot-busting drug within 60 minutes of arrival and meeting all stroke performance metrics.
+The Target Stroke Elite Plus award reflects the institution's achievement of treating 85 percent of stroke patients with a clot-busting drug within 60 minutes of arrival and meeting all stroke performance metrics.
 Methodist Arcadia Hospital's tPA door to treatment average was 38.5 minutes in 2022.